dcdpr/taxcount/README.md

 - **UTXO-level on-chain binning** - maximum accuracy
 - **FIFO exchange binning** - as required
 - **Handles Margin trades** - all trade types on the exchange are supported
-- **Zero need for basis averaging** - tracks every detail for complete accuracy
+- **Zero need for basis averaging** - tracks every detail for complete accuracy (and satisfies [IRS Rev. Proc.
+2024-28](https://www.irs.gov/irb/2024-31_irb#REV-PROC-2024-28)
-- **Flexible wallet support** - works with single wallets, multiple wallets, or exchange-only setups
+)
+- **Flexible wallet support** - generic wallet format included (for bitcoind spends), as well as Electrum and Ledger Live wallet formats
-- **International Currencies** - the archtecture is ready for trades in any fiat quote currency
+- **International Currencies** - the archtecture is ready for trades in any fiat quote currency, and several are already included
 - **Extensive Testing** - testing strategy includes generative simulated data, but see [limitations](#a-temporary-tragedy)

 ### Exchange Support